5outh/blog/cv.markdown

 **Seller Labs**
 Athens, GA
 Backend Engineer Intern
 April 2014 - Present

-- Wrote Node-MWS, a node.js based, highly scalable interface to Amazon MWS.
+- Wrote Node-MWS, a node.js based, scalable interface to Amazon MWS.
+- Implemented a RESTful API for interacting with company databases in order to simplify data access internally.
+- Designed a continuous repricing engine for Amazon items.

 **UGA College of Agricultural and Environmental Sciences**
 Athens, GA